Higher Symmetries of the Laplacian via Quantization: Algebras of symmetries: geometric realizations and deformations

-The proof shows that $\cK_{k,s}=\mu^*(\rS(\fkg))\cap\cS^0_{k,s}$.
+The proof shows that $\cK_{k,s}=\mu^*_0(\rS(\fkg))\cap\cS^0_{k,s}$.
 Thus, on conformally flat manifolds, the $s$-generalized conformal Killing $k$-tensors are algebraically generated from the conformal Killing vectors.
-This widely generalizes a result in \cite{REB04}, stating the same fact for second order conformal Killing tensors.
+This fact can also be deduced from results in \cite{CDi01}.